Skip to content

 Defining the audience first

-The single biggest decision in serviced apartment marketing is who you are marketing to.
+The single biggest decision in serviced apartment marketing is who you market to.
 The categories:

 Corporate relocations and assignments.
-Employees moving to London for 1 to 12 months for a specific assignment.
-Booked by the relocation manager or HR department, not the individual.
-Decision criteria are around proximity to office, budget compliance, and ease of booking through corporate accounts.
+Employees moving to London for 1 to 12 months on a specific assignment.
+The relocation manager or HR department books it, not the individual.
+They decide on proximity to office, budget compliance, and easy booking through corporate accounts.

 Business travellers on extended stays.
 Visiting executives, consultants on long projects, project teams from out of town.
-Booked typically 2 to 6 weeks in advance.
-Decision criteria are around location, amenity, and price competitiveness with hotels.
+They book 2 to 6 weeks ahead, typically.
+They decide on location, amenity, and price against hotels.

 Leisure travellers on extended stays.
 Families visiting London for 2+ weeks, retirees on longer trips, people between renovations.
-Booked through travel platforms or directly.
-Decision criteria are around space, location, and value relative to hotels.
+They book through travel platforms or directly.
+They decide on space, location, and value against hotels.

 Locals in transition.
 People between homes (renovations, moves, divorce, family changes).
-Booked direct or through letting agents.
-Decision criteria are around availability, length flexibility, and cost.
+They book direct or through letting agents.
+They decide on availability, length flexibility, and cost.

-The marketing channels for these audiences are dramatically different.
-A serviced apartment operator that markets generically captures none of them well.
-The operators that segment and market specifically to one or two priority audiences capture significant share.
+The marketing channels for these audiences differ sharply.
+An operator who markets generically captures none of them well.
+Operators who segment and market to one or two priority audiences capture real share.

-The single biggest decision in serviced apartment marketing is who you are marketing to.
+The single biggest decision in serviced apartment marketing is who you market to.

 Byter DigitalMarketing